Generic Name: mannitol

 - What happens if I overdose?

-- What should I avoid while receiving mannitol?
+- What should I avoid after receiving mannitol?

 - What other drugs will affect mannitol?